 Use Form 2290-V, Payment Voucher, to accompany your check or money order.
 Form 2290-V is used to credit your heavy highway vehicle use tax payment to your account.
 If filing electronically, see How To Pay the Tax, later.

-You must file Form 2290 and Schedule 1 for the tax period beginning on July 1, 2018, and ending on June 30, 2019, if a taxable highway motor vehicle (defined below) is registered, or required to be registered, in your name under state, District of Columbia, Canadian, or Mexican law at the time of its first use during the period and the vehicle has a taxable gross weight of 55,000 pounds or more.
+You must file Form 2290 and Schedule 1 for the tax period beginning on July 1, 2019, and ending on June 30, 2020, if a taxable highway motor vehicle (defined later) is registered, or required to be registered, in your name under state, District of Columbia, Canadian, or Mexican law at the time of its first use during the period and the vehicle has a taxable gross weight of 55,000 pounds or more.
 See the examples under When To File, later.

 You may be an individual, limited liability company (LLC), corporation, partnership, or any other type of organization (including nonprofit, charitable, educational, etc.).